webix-hub/docs/data/desktop/dimensions.md

 Sizing components
 ==============

-You can set dimensions for the components and their items in three ways.
+You can set dimensions for the components and their items in 5 ways:

 - [Fixed Sizing](#fix)
 - [Auto Sizing](#auto)